gscontras/probLang/chapters/03-nonliteral.md

 > **Exercises:**
 > 1. Suppose the literal listener hears the kettle costs `10000` dollars with the `"priceValence"` QUD.
 What does it infer?
 > 2. Test out other QUDs.
 What aspects of interpretation does the literal listener capture?
 What aspects does it not capture?
+(Hint: not all possible combinations of approximate/precise interpretations with/without valence interpretation are represented.)
-> 3. Create a new QUD function and try it out with "the kettle costs `10000` dollars".
+> 3. Create a new QUD function and try it out with "the kettle costs `10001` dollars".

 This enriched literal listener performs joint inference about the price and the valence but assumes a particular QUD by which to interpret the utterance.
 Similarly, the speaker chooses an utterance to convey a particular answer of the QUD to the literal listener: